hiruthicShaSS/pLANTEr/Python/README.md

   - getInfo -> boolean, for geting user info.
 False will return only PRs and commit count

 Working site: [Take me](https://hiruthic2002.github.io/pLANTEr/Website/)
+## Important:
+Toggle the switch to scrape in the site.